Infection Fatality Rate

 In February 2020 the predictions of the Infection Fatality Rate (IFR), or “death rate” from COVID were estimated by the World Health Organization (WHO) to be 3.4%.
-We were told that COVID was much more deadly than the seasonal flu and we must “flatten the curve” to avoid overwhelming the hospitals.
+We were told that COVID was much more deadly than the seasonal flu and we must “flatten the curve” to avoid collapsing hospitals.
 Seven months later, the WHO acknowledges in its report that “infection fatality rates tended to be much lower than estimates made earlier in the pandemic.”
 The WHO’s report found that the “median COVID infection fatality rate was 0.27%”.
-Other studies support this finding with IFRs of .01%- .32%.
-By comparison, the flu has an IFR of .1%- .2%, or about ten times higher than COVID’s IFR.
+Other studies support this finding with IFRs of 0.01%-0.32%.
+By comparison, the flu has an IFR of 0.1%-0.2%, making it more deadly than COVID in many cases.

 Email questions or comments to email@example.com